ThePhD/itsy_bitsy/README.md

   - Supports having reference wrapped containers as well, such as `bitsy::bit_sequence<std::reference_wrapper<Container>>`.
 - Bit Ranges
   - A family of types contained in the `bitsy::bit_view<Range, Bounds>` class template.
-  - `Range` can be any range type, owning or non-owning.
-For the class to be effective, it should be a non-owning range.
+  - `Range` can be any range type.
+For the class to work efficiently and keep with the ideals set out in `std::ranges`, it should be a non-owning range.
   - `Bounds` can be any type that provides a `begin_position(const R&)` and `end_position(const R&)` functions, or just one of the default ones contained in the library such as `bitsy::bit_bounds<FirstN, LastN>`, `bitsy::word_bit_bounds`, or `bitsy::dynamic_bit_bounds`.
 - Bit Iterators
   - An iterator over a bits of a `word` type.
 A `word` type is one of the fundamental integer types, character type, or enumeration types.